Kip Williams: Theatre

 In addition to the national tour of Dorian Gray, 2022 saw Williams write and direct an acclaimed adaptation of Robert Louis Stevenson's Strange Case of Dr Jekyll and Mr Hyde.
 The production, starring Ewen Leslie and Matthew Backer, was the second part of Williams' trilogy of Victorian Gothic adaptations, further expanding his signature interweaving of live performance, live video, and prerecord video.
 The work received a rare five star review from the Sydney Morning Herald, which praised the work's "mind-boggling virtuosity".
 The production was nominated for six Sydney Theatre Awards, including Best Production and Best Original Score, and winning three awards including Best Director for Williams.
 Williams also directed and adapted a new production of Shakespeare's The Tempest starring Richard Roxburgh as Prospero.
 The production, featuring an ensemble including Guy Simon, Mandy McElhinney, Shiv Palekar, Claude Scott-Mitchell, Megan Wilding, and Susie Youssef, was designed by Jake Nash and was praised by The Guardian for its "outstanding" performances and "revolutionary approach" to the script, which interpolated texts from other Shakespeare works including Richard II, Pericles, The Merchant of Venice, and Hamlet in order to amplify the voices of Caliban and Miranda.
 The production was nominated for six Sydney Theatre Awards, winning Best Supporting Actor for Peter Carrol's performance of Ariel.

 At the start of 2023, Williams revived his adaptations of The Picture of Dorian Gray and Strange Case of Dr Jekyll and Mr Hyde.
-Dorian Gray played a sold out third season in Sydney, before touring to Auckland Arts Festival, playing the Tiri Te Kanawa Theatre.
+Dorian Gray played a third sold out season in Sydney, before touring to Auckland Arts Festival, playing the Tiri Te Kanawa Theatre.
 Jekyll & Hyde played to five star reviews and standing ovations at His Majesty's Theatre as part of the Perth Festival.
-It will next play the Adelaide Festival.
+It then played Her Majesty's Theatre at the Adelaide Festival, becoming the highest grossing show in the festival's 60-year history.
+Williams then directed Tommy Murphy's stage adaptation of Nevil Shute's novel On the Beach, with an ensemble cast featuring Tai Hara, Michelle Lim Davidson, and Ben O'Toole.
+In five star reviews, Time Out called the production "achingly beautiful", while Artshub described the staging as "the work of genius".